-Substance abuse and addiction are acknowledged public health issues that pose significant problems for the health, social, and economic welfare of every community and have devastating effects on all realms of the population (National Institute on Drug Abuse [NIDA], 2007).
+Substance use disorder is an acknowledged public health issues that pose significant problems for the health, social, and economic welfare of every community and have devastating effects on all realms of the population (National Institute on Drug Abuse [NIDA], 2007).

 problem that requires comprehensive treatment to address the multiple components of